LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

 Elasticsearch creates monthly buckets.
 Within each bucket, the date(monthly interval) is included in the field "key_as_string".
 The field "key" shows the same date represented as a timestamp.
-The number of documents that fall within the time interval is included in the field "doc_count".
+The field "doc_count" shows the number of documents that fall within the time interval.

 ![image](https://user-images.githubusercontent.com/60980933/115707200-b9bca000-a32b-11eb-8d33-f089e5616b90.png)

 **Bucket sorting for date histogram aggregation**

-By default, `date histogram` aggregation sorts buckets based on the `_key`
+By default, the `date_histogram aggregation` sorts buckets based on the "key"
 values in ascending order.

-To reverse this order, you can add an order parameter to the aggregation.
-Then specify that you want to sort buckets based on the `_key` values in descending(desc) order!
+To reverse this order, you can add an `order` parameter to the `aggregations` as shown below.
+Then, specify that you want to sort buckets based on the "_key" values in descending(desc) order.

 Example:
 ```